- Books, Literature, and Writing»

 So what can a blogger do to avoid falling into this blogging hole?

 - Narrow the Focus.
 Narrow the focus of the blog to a couple primary topic categories OR a primary topic with relevant subtopics.
-Click here to see how to focus when there are too many ideas.

 - Know the Why.
 Newbie bloggers may have heard that blogging is a cool thing to do.
 But they may not have a clear idea of why they should do this (or not!).
 Experienced, burned out bloggers may just want an escape from their previous blogging.
 Neither is a legitimate reason to make a significant investment of time and money (yes, blogging does have hard costs).
 There may be outlets other than blogging that could be a better fit for their creative energies and resources.
-Click here for tips on finding a blog's "why."

 - Assess the Topic's Depth.
 Some topics are so limited that it's almost inevitable a blogger will lapse into exploring more and varied topics soon after launch.
 If a topic lacks enough depth to inspire, at minimum, a once a week post for years into the future, it may not have enough content fuel to keep going and should probably be abandoned in favor of a more expansive topic opportunity.
-Click here to learn about the problems of being too unique.

 - Find Other or Additional Writing Outlets.
 Instead of taking on the huge task of creating and maintaining a separate blog for less viable topics, explore others' blogs and websites that might be interested in hiring someone to write posts on these subjects.
 This can provide a lower investment outlet for varied creative energies.